3745 N. Southport Avenue,

-Opened as the Blaine Theatre, a nickelodeon, in 1912, the theater later showed silent films until around 1920.
+Opened as the Blaine Theatre, a nickelodeon, in 1912, the theatre later showed silent films until around 1920.

-From 1920 until 1947, the former theater served as a carpet cleaning factory.
+From 1920 until 1947, the former theatre served as a carpet cleaning factory.

 The building now also houses two very popular restaurants, Cullen’s Bar & Grill and Strega Nona.